SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 ## What is a Fractal Tree

 A treelike structure can be built [recursively](https://en.wikipedia.org/wiki/Recursion_(computer_science)) using only a single type of geometry and simple rules.
 This is known as a [fractal tree](https://en.wikipedia.org/wiki/Fractal_canopy) and by the end of this article you will learn how to build one.
 I used [Babylon.js](https://www.babylonjs.com/) but the concepts shown can be generalised to your 3D rendering engine and language of choice.
 A fractal tree is a type of procedural art but similar patterns found in fractal trees can be found in nature from within our respiratory system to our blood veins.
-They are also a type of geometry known as a [fractal](https://en.wikipedia.org/wiki/Fractal) which often possess the property of [self-similarity](https://en.wikipedia.org/wiki/Self-similarity) as you will soon see.
+As the name suggests, they are also a type of geometry known as a [fractal](https://en.wikipedia.org/wiki/Fractal) which often possess the property of [self-similarity](https://en.wikipedia.org/wiki/Self-similarity) as you will soon see.

 Below is a fractal tree that is intentionally left with only the first [mesh](https://en.wikipedia.org/wiki/Polygon_mesh) drawn.
 Increase the slider to see how the tree is recursively built.